comunica/Article-SSWS2020-AMF/content/evaluation.md

 when HTTP caching is disabled (_p-value: 0.0326_), which confirms [Hypothesis 3.2](#hypo-dynamic-restriction-2).
 On the other hand, if HTTP caching is enabled, there is no correlation between AMF result count threshold and server CPU usage (_p-value: 0.4577_), which confirms [Hypothesis 3.3](#hypo-dynamic-restriction-3)).

+MVS: I would expect a spearman or pearson here {:.todo}

 This shows that if caching is enabled, result count threshold is not significantly important, and may therefore be disabled to always expose AMFs.

+MVS: For the understandability, it might help to not use 'result count threshold' here, but simply saying what it implies: "dynamically enabling AMFs based on the number of triples..."
+{:.todo}

 For this experiment, average CPU usage increased from 31.65% (no AMF) to 40.56% (all AMF) when caching is enabled.
 Furthermore, when looking at the raw HTTP logs, we observe that by _always_ exposing AMFs, we use 28.66% of the total number of HTTP requests compared to not exposing AMFs.
 As such, AMFs significantly reduce the number of required HTTP requests.

+MVS: The last paragraphs kind of dangles...wouldn't it make more senso to mix it with the H testing?
+{:.todo}

 #### Network Bandwidth
 {:.display-block}